 Vermont 50 proudly supports Vermont Adaptive.
 In our 28 years, we have raised over 2 million dollars to help support this organization.

-Option 1: We are asking people to raise (or donate) $500 before December 31, 2020 using the link our race director will provide to you and you will receive:
+OPTION 1: We are asking people to RAISE (or DONATE) $500 before May 1, 2022 using the link our race director will provide to you and you will receive:

 ● lunch for 4 at our post race BBQ